 Prerequisite: Grade of "C" or higher in BUS 1213 Computer Applications or CIS 1013 Introduction to Computers.
-Offered in the spring semester.
 Business Graphics uses a graphic software package to develop presentation quality graphics for communicating data.
 The student begins by creating simple text charts, organizational charts, and data charts and uses enhancement capabilities such as symbols, drawings and annotating options to develop more complex charts.
 Students learn how to enhance presentations by adding special effects and creating computerized slide shows.